edwindelbosque/IdeaBox-React2/README.md

 ## UI notes

 I wanted to implement a dark-mode this time around, using not a complete dark contrast to make it easier on the eyes.
-Used bright pastel colors and a flat design with subtle drop-shadows to create a simple depth in the UI.
+Used bright pastel colors, subtle round-edges and a flat design with subtle drop-shadows to create little depth in the UI.

 ## Built with: